the-crypt-keeper/fragment-frog/README.md

 1. In Explore mode, press Tab to generate new suggestions based on the current context.
 2. Four suggestions will appear in the suggestion panel at the bottom of the interface.
-3. To insert a suggestion after the currently selected fragment, press the corresponding number key (1, 2, 3, or 4).
+3. To insert a suggestion after the currently selected fragment, press the corresponding number key.
 4. By default, new suggestions will be generated automatically after inserting a suggestion.
 5. To insert a suggestion without generating new ones, hold Ctrl while pressing the number key.